Spices That May Lower Blood Sugar

 Bitter Melon

-Bitter melon, sometimes called bitter gourd, looks like a hybrid between a bumpy gourd and a bright green cucumber.
-Bitter melon is native to India and the seeds and core of the fruit can be eaten.
-The rind is very bitter and is normally discarded.
+Bitter melon, sometimes called bitter gourd, resembles a hybrid between a bumpy gourd and a bright green cucumber.
+Native to India, the seeds and core of the fruit are edible, but the rind is very bitter and is usually discarded.

-A study with 90 participants demonstrated a modest improvement in fasting blood sugar in those who ate bitter melon for 12 weeks, compared to the placebo group11.
-More peer-reviewed studies are required to further validate these findings, but it is compelling.
+A study with 90 participants demonstrated a modest improvement in fasting blood sugar in those who ate bitter melon for 12 weeks compared to the placebo group.11 More peer-reviewed studies are required to further validate these findings, but they are compelling.

 You can include bitter melon in your diet by: